LightwheelAI/leisaac/README.md

 - `--dataset_file`: Path to save the recorded dataset, e.g., `./datasets/record_data.hdf5`.

-- `--task-type`: Specify task type.
+- `--task_type`: Specify task type.
 If your dataset is recorded with keyboard, you should set it to `keyboard`, otherwise not to set it and keep default value None.

 - `--quality`: Whether to enable quality render mode.